Andrew Jackson Van Horn was born on Nov. 28, 1834 near Grand Rapids, Wood County, OH, the son of Samuel and Sophia (Minard) Van Horn.

 The Van Horns made their home in the 1880s in Belmore, Putnam County, OH.
 That year, the federal census shows that Andrew's occupation was as a brick and stone mason.

-By 1893, Andrew had moved the family to Lima, Allen County, OH, residing at 525 East Findlay Street and 1043 North Jefferson Street.
+By 1890, Andrew had moved the family to Lima, Allen County, OH, where Andrew had purchased a parcel of land at 525 East Findlay Street and later at 1043 North Jefferson Street.
 They remained there for at least a decade, with Andrew working as a carpenter.

 Writing from home in Lima on May 25, 1904, Andrew sent a letter to one of his brothers.
 In it, he penned: